topgun09/SmoothWall-Auto-Login/README.md

 >Warning: ls.zebras.net SmoothWall server only!

->This exstension has bugs & is not that useful anymore
+>This extension has bugs & is not that useful anymore

 # INSTALL
-- Go to the Chrome webstore link https://chrome.google.com/webstore/detail/auto-sign-in-for-lszebras/fobkddihflhjimpkcbpijgbgfchpknni
+- Go to the Chrome Webstore link https://chrome.google.com/webstore/detail/auto-sign-in-for-lszebras/fobkddihflhjimpkcbpijgbgfchpknni

 - Click install